AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

    The Colella & Glaz solver is iterative, and two runtime parameters are used to control its behavior:

-   -  : number of iterations for CG algorithm (Integer; default: 12)
+   -  castro.cg_maxiter: number of iterations for CG algorithm (Integer; default: 12)

-   -  : tolerance for CG solver when solving for the “star” state (Real; default: 1.0e-5)
+   -  castro.cg_tol: tolerance for CG solver when solving for the “star” state (Real; default: 1.0e-5)

-   -  : this controls what happens if the root finding in the CG solver fails.
+   -  castro.cg_blend: this controls what happens if the root finding in the CG solver fails.
 There is a nonlinear equation to find the pressure in the *star* region from the jump conditions for a shock (this is the two-shock approximation—the left and right states